vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammer-Creation-and-Application/Hammer-Exercise-4_Hammer-Quality-Control.md

 # Hammer Exercise 4 - Hammer Quality-Control

-**Objective:** Filter out candidate hammers that also occur elsewhere within the complete sequences of a RepGen genome, in addition to the SOUR that the candidate came from.
+**Objective:** Filter out candidate hammers that also occur elsewhere within the complete sequences of a RepGen genome besides the SOUR that the candidate came from.

-So far we have only looked for Hammer candidates within the PheS SOUR sequences from our Universe of Genomes.
+So far, we have looked for hammer candidates only within the PheS SOUR sequences from our Universe of Genomes.
-However, PheS is only one gene, and it is only about 1000 basepairs long; by contrast, a typical bacterial genome contains several thousand genes, and is several million basepairs long.
+However, PheS is just one gene, about 1000 base pairs long, while a typical bacterial genome contains thousands of genes and spans millions of base pairs.
-Therefore, it is possible that a Kmer that was found exactly once in exactly one representative genome when one is only looking at the sequences for the PheS SOURs within a RepGen set might still occur more than once when one looks at the complete contig sequences for the members of that same RepGen set — and by definition, a `hammer` can only occur within a single RepGen, and it can only occur once within that RepGen.
+A Kmer found only once in one representative genome when analyzing just the PheS SOUR sequences might appear more than once when considering the complete contig sequences for the same set.
-Hence, once a set of hammer-candidates has been found, we must doublecheck them to filter out any candidates that have any additional occurances within any of the representative genomes.
+Since a hammer must be unique to a single RepGen and occur only once within it, we must recheck the hammer candidates to eliminate any that occur more than once in any representative genome.

 ## Generating the filter program

-By definition, a `hammer` must occur exactly once in exactly one representative genome, and that single occurence must be within a SOUR.
+By definition, a hammer must occur exactly once in a single representative genome, and that occurrence must be within a SOUR gene.
-When we constructed our set of hammer candidates, we only looked at the sequences for the selected SOURs, not the complete set of contig sequences for the RepGen set, so we need to check the hammer-candidates against the contigs to see if any of them are found elsewhere within one of the RepGens before we accept that candidate as a `hammer`.
+Since we identified hammer candidates using only the selected SOUR sequences, we need to verify them against the complete set of contig sequences for the RepGen set.
-If, after checking all of the contigs sequences for the entire RepGen set, a given hammer-candidate is still found only once, then it is a valid hammer;
+If a hammer candidate is still unique after checking all the contigs, it is a valid hammer.
-however, if additional instances of that candidate are found elsewhere within the set of contigs, then that candidate does not satisfy the definition of a `hammer`, and it must be eliminated.
+However, if additional occurrences are found, it fails to meet the hammer definition and must be discarded.
-We may think of this doublechecking step as a "filtering" process.
+This process of verification can be thought of as "filtering."

-Since the number of hammer-candidates is small compared to the number of Kmers in the set of contigs, the strategy we will use is to read the candidates into a dictionary, and then foreach genome in the RepGen set, scan the Kmers in its contigs to see if any of them are in the dictionary.
+Since the number of hammer-candidates is small compared to the number of Kmers in the set of contigs,

+To verify the hammer candidates, we first load them into a dictionary.
+For each genome in the RepGen set, we scan the Kmers in its contigs and check if they match any candidate in the dictionary.
-If the number of times we have seen a Kmer that is within the dictionary of candidates ever exceeds 1, then it cannot be a hammer, and we must delete it from the dictionary.
+If a Kmer in the dictionary is found more than once, then it cannot be a valid hammer, and should be removed.
-Once all of the contigs have been scanned, the remaining contents of the dictionary will be valid hammers, and we can write them out to a file.
+After scanning all contigs, the remaining entries within the dictionary are valid hammers, which we then save to an output file.

 (It may be helpful at this point to go back and review the interactive exercise on adding and deleting dictionary entries in `TSV-Exercise-2_Python-Datatypes`.)

-We will organize the set of RepGen contigs by storing the each genome's contigs in a FASTA file with name-format `genome_id.fna`, and store all of these contig-files within a directory.
+Each genome's contigs are stored as a FASTA file with name-format `genome_id.fna` within a designated directory.
-We read the hammer-candidates from `STDIN`, and load them into a dictionary.
+Hammer candidates are input from `STDIN` and stored in a dictionary.
-Next, we read the contents of the genome directory, and foreach genome compare its Kmers against the dictionary of candidates, removing any dictionary entries that are found more than once within the contigs.
+We then iterate through the genomes in the directory, checking their Kmers against the dictionary and discarding any candidates that appear more than once within the contigs.
-Finally, after checking all genomes in the directory, we write the remaining contents of the candidate dictionary to `STDOUT`.
+Once all genomes are processed, the valid hammers remaining in the dictionary are output to `STDOUT`.

 Here is a prompt that will generate the algorithm we have just described:

 ```